Skip to main content

 JactlContext Object

 Although most of the examples shown so far haven't used a JactlContext, in general, you will need to create an object of type io.jactl.JactlContext when evaluating or compiling scripts.
 The JactlContext allows you to set some options (including the execution environment - see below) and provides a way to compile sets of related Jactl scripts and Jactl classes.
 Jactl classes can only be referenced from scripts and other classes that have been compiled using the same JactlContext.
-For example, this provides a level of separation if you want to be able to run a multi-tenant application where each tenant has their own set of scripts and classes.

 To create a JactlContext object you call the class static method create() followed by a number of fluent-style methods for setting various options and then finally invoke build() to return the instance.